 The North Saddle

-I didn’t know where the trail would lead.
-So we scrambled up to Point 4898 and traversed the ridge through dense forest.
-Soon, I got the first view of Poch Peak.
-Mount Rainer was right behind it.
+I wasn’t sure where the trail would take us as it continued.
+But we left it, scrambled to Point 4898, and traversed the ridge through dense trees.
+Soon, I caught the view of Poch Peak with Mount Rainer behind it.

-The saddle was out in the clearing.
-And it looked like snowmobiles had been up here before the recent snowfalls.
-So we continued south on Road 591 and crossed Road 7930.
+The broad saddle sat in the clearing, and there was sun!
+Judging by the half-buried tracks, it looked like snowmobiles were here before the recent snowfalls.
+Soon, we continued south on Road 591 and crossed Road 7930.

 See more trip photos here.